nutanixdev/calm-dsl-lab-devmktg/contents/install.rst

 In this setup section we completed the following steps:

 - Downloaded the Nutanix Calm DSL files by cloning the Calm DSL public GitHub repository
-- Install Linux package prerequisites for building the Calm DSL Docker container
+- [Option 1] Ran the `ntnx/calm-dsl` container directly using `docker run`
-- Built and ran the Calm DSL Docker container
+- [Option 2] Installed Linux package prerequisites, then built and ran the container

 In the next section we'll configure this specific Docker container instance to connect to Prism Central and talk to Calm.